ahmadaliyu/ahmadaliyu/README.md

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=ahmadaliyu&layout=compact&theme=codeSTACKr)

 ## :wink: More About Me
+- 🔭 I’m currently working on NippyEats mobile app
+- 🌱 I’m currently learning Software Engineering best practices
+- 👯 I’m looking to collaborate on Blockchain technology and web 3.0 projects
+- 🤔 I’m looking for help with ...
+- 💬 Ask me anything about tech related and i'm happy to help
+- 📫 You can reach me out on LinkIdn ([](https://www.linkedin.com/in/ahmad-aliyu-b13345178)) or through my email [](aliyuahmad1996@gmail.com)
+- 😆 Fun fact: When i drink coffee i code alot

 <!--
 **ahmadaliyu/ahmadaliyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.